 For dessert I chose the cheesecake served with Betta cream and berry coulis.
 Susanne had the chocolate Crème Brulee.
 For drinks we had the very refreshing and popular Hellyers Sunset.
 It was all cooked to perfection using local ingredients and was most delicious.

 I was totally impressed with everything on offer at Hellyers Road Distillery, from the guided tour with knowledgeable staff, to the impressive restaurant.
 If you’ve never been for a visit you must do so.
-They are open seven days a week from 10.ooam to 4.30pm (closed on public holidays).
-Charges apply for the distillery tour, which includes whisky tasting.
-Tours depart 10.30am, 11.30am, 2.00pm and 3.00 pm.
+They are open seven days a week and charges apply for the distillery tour, which includes whisky tasting.
 For more details visit the Hellyers Road Distillery website or phone (03) 6433 0439.

 Michelle Kneipp Pegler writes a blog called Leven River Farm as well as articles like this about the north west coast region of Tasmania.
 If you’d like Michelle to visit you, please contact Think Tasmania.